akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 * Each node exposes a HTTP endpoint `/bootstrap/seed-nodes`.
 This is exposed automatically by starting Akka management.
 * Each node then probes the contact points's `/bootstrap/seed-nodes` endpoint to see if a cluster has already been formed
     * If it has it joins the cluster, bootstrap is finished
-* If no cluster exists each node returns no `seed-nodes` and the node with the lowest address forms a new cluster and starts  advertising itself as a seed node
+* If no cluster exists then each node returns no `seed-nodes` and the node with the lowest address forms a new cluster and starts advertising itself as a seed node
 * Other nodes will see `/bootstrap/seed-nodes` of the node that self joined and join its cluster

-See @ref[full bootsrap process and advanced configuration](details.md) for more details on the process.
+See @ref[full bootstrap process and advanced configuration](details.md) for more details on the process.

 ## Joining mechanism precedence